Christine Falling

-Christine Laverne Falling (née Slaughter; born March 12, 1963) is an American serial killer.
+Christine Laverne Falling (née Slaughter; born March 12, 1963) is an American serial killer, dubbed “Killer Babysitter” who killed the people in her care she babysat for.

-Life

-Childhood and youth
+Life, childhood and youth

 Christine Laverne Slaughter was the youngest child in a remorseless family; her father, Thomas, was 65 years old at the time of her birth, while her mother Ann was, at the age of 16, still a minor.
 The family was below the poverty line, and Christine did not receive the necessary early childhood support.
 Because of this, she was considered mentally challenged; she also suffered from epilepsy.

 When her parents could no longer afford to support her, and also because of ongoing arguments between them, Christine spent some of her childhood and youth in various orphanages.
 She began killing small animals, especially domestic cats, at an early age.
 In order to test their "nine lives", as she later justified her actions, she often caused the animals to fall from heights.

 In September 1977, the 14-year old Christine's parents forced her to marry a 20-year-old man, but the marriage, marked by almost daily quarrels and altercations, ended in divorce after only six weeks.
 After that, she had multiple hypochondriac-like episodes.
 In the next two years, she was to be hospitalized 50 times, but doctors were unable to find any treatable conditions.
 She suffered from hallucinations, complained of "red dots" that appeared before her eyes, and menstrual bleeding at irregular levels.
 At the age of 16, she was diagnosed as incapacitated on medical instructions.